 Your SawStop saw has been factory adjusted to rigid specifications to provide the highest quality performance and results.
 Additional adjustment or alignment should not be necessary.
 Nevertheless, your SawStop cabinet saw has been designed to allow a wide range of adjustments and alignments to achieve the ultimate in precision.
 Before changing the alignment of any portion of the saw, make sure you read and understand the entire alignment procedure.

 WARNING!
-Always make sure that both the Disconnect Switch and the Main Power Switch are in the OFF position before making any adjustments to your saw.
+Always turn off the Main Power Switch and switch the Disconnect Switch to the OFF position before making any adjustments to your saw.

 1. Aligning the Table: